Physiol 404: Laboratory in Human Physiology

 (Coursework) WINTER This course explores cells and tissues of the human body (histology or micro-anatomy) by the use of various microscopic techniques.
 Special emphasis will be placed on the structure-function relationship in different tissues and organs and the role of stem cells in tissue regeneration.
 The lectures will be supplemented by the practical analysis of various organs, tissues and cells using virtual microscopy.
 This course is geared towards graduate and upper level undergraduate students with an interest in the biomedical sciences and with a basic knowledge in cell biology and/or biochemistry.
 At the end of the course students should be able to recognize and interpret microscopic tissue images and understand how the cellular organization of organs enables them to perform their specific functions.

-**Students must have previously completed the Core Courses, or their equivalent, prior to being considered eligible for Alternate Courses.**
+**This is a list of previously approved Alternate Courses.
+Students must have previously completed the Core Courses, or their approved equivalent, prior to being considered eligible for Alternate Courses.**

 Physiol 506: Extreme Physiology (Alternate to Physiol 502)

 (Research & Coursework) FALL This course will cover unique adaptations (anatomical, physiological, and behavioral) to extreme environments and/or lifestyles, with an emphasis on human physiology.
 Discussion of system functions related to human exploration (high altitude, deep ocean, space), gut microbiota, endurance and survival, endocrine disruptors, and pathophysiological extremes will be used to further clarify and consolidate student understanding of underlying basic principles.

 Physiol 510: Systems & Integrative Physiology (Alternate to Physiol 502)